schloo/TripRip/README.md

 # TripRip: TripIt Flight Exporter

-> ### A Python script that automatically extracts all your flight history from TripIt and exports it to CSV format using browser automation and AI.
+> ### A Python script that automatically extracts all your flight history from TripIt and exports it in an OpenFlights-compatible CSV format.
 >
 > 💰 **Minimal cost** (~$0.15 per 100 trips)
 > ⏱️ **Minimal time** (~10 minutes for 100 trips, compared to hours manually copying and pasting your full flight history)